senya/git-check-rebase/README.rst

 .. option:: --jira-issues ISSUE_KEY1[,ISSUE_KEY2...]

    Comma separated list of issues, where to search for commits from the *sequence*.
 Subtasks are searched too.
+If epic issues is specified all issues in this epic are searched, not the epic itself.
 Issues with description containing some commit subject from the *sequence* are listed in meta-column of the output.

 .. option:: --legend